carenaudo/Menipy/CODEXLOG.md

 **Task:** Continue with phase 1 of CODEX_REFACTOR_PLAN by creating the src_alt skeleton.

 **Summary:** Added the `src_alt/optical_goniometry` package with stub modules and a minimal CLI.
 Created an import test under `src_alt/tests` and ensured all tests pass.

+## Entry 87 - Rename new package and begin utilities port

+**Task:** Rename the refactored package from `optical_goniometry` to `menipy` and start phase 2 of the refactor plan.

+**Summary:** All stubs were moved under `src_alt/menipy` and import tests updated.
+Implemented initial utilities by porting calibration routines, image loader, and a preprocessing function.
+Added parity tests to verify these functions match the legacy implementations.
+All tests pass.